mikahado/the-remind-notation/_notes/The Remind Notation.md

 ## Background

+Hi!
+I'm Maika, the author of The Remind Notation (and this site).
 TRN was born out of a frustration I had while performing live, rehearsing, or jamming with friends.
 If we all wanted to see the chords and lyrics to a song, one of us would have to be the page-turner and scroll up and down the page for everyone.
 There have been some attempts to solve this with auto-scroll, which is a pain to synchronize to the temp of a song.
 Or you could hook up a pedal to turn the pages.
 But I wanted to create a better way, where any average length song could be seen and played on less than a single page.
 So I invented The Remind Notation, the notation that brings out the best in your performance.

 ## Philosophy